-Danilo Sirias, Professor of Management

 The kind of evidence expected will vary according to the type of writing assignment.
 Generally, academic works published in peer-reviewed publications are considered appropriate citations.
 If primary data is used, appropriate research methods are expected.
 For reports of a more practical nature, The Wall Street Journal, Business Week, or a trade publication (such as HR Magazine) might also be considered as credible evidence.

 These may vary depending on the instructor.
-Manuscript guidelines commonly used in the College of Business & Management are derived from the Chicago Manual of Style (CMS) (16th Ed.; 2010; University of Chicago Press).
+Manuscript guidelines commonly used in the Scott L. Carmona College of Business are derived from the Chicago Manual of Style (CMS) (16th Ed.; 2010; University of Chicago Press).
 Consult with your professor to be sure your documentation and writing format meet the requirements for the class.